-Banner Elk is a quaint mountain village between Beech Mountain and Sugar Mountain ski areas.
-It's home to Lees-McRae College, a beautiful historic campus at the highest elevation of any college east of the Mississippi (3,700 feet).
-While the town is only home to about 1,000 residents, it's a hub for the area and offers a nice selection of shopping and impressive line-up of great restaurants.
-Here are some of our favorite things to do in the Banner Elk area.
+Banner Elk is a quaint mountain village between the Beech Mountain and Sugar Mountain ski areas (our top North Carolina Ski Town).
+It's home to Lees-McRae College, a beautiful historic campus at the highest elevation of any college east of the Mississippi (3,700 ft.).
+Nearby is Grandfather Mountain and the popular Mile High Swinging Bridge.

 - Banner Elk Winery (photo above) is the most celebrated winery in the region, growing new French-American and American varieties of grapes.
 Banner Elk wines pay tribute to the rugged mountain landscape and capture the delicate nuance and subtle flavors.
 Stop in for a tasting year around from 12 Noon until 6 PM every day but Mondays.
 They also offer private tours and tastings with advance scheduling of at least one week.
 Located at 60 Deer Run Lane.

 - Grandfather Vineyard & Winery is located on a mountainside at the base of Grandfather Mountain on the Watauga River.
 During a tasting, you will sample a variety of dry white and red wines.
 From Banner Elk take 184 south to 105 east toward Boone approximately four miles on your right.

 - Kettell Beerworks (567 Main Street East, Banner Elk) has about a dozen beers on tap.
 Their year-round brews include a pale ale, IPA, Kolsch and black-rye IPA.
 Seasonal beers and experimental small batches, as well as stouts, porters, saisons, hefeweizens and brown ales.